Booking, consultation, phone, contact, service, and gallery paths from public pages

 Treatment pages have no phone, contact, booking, or consultation path.

-Gallery or review scripts create browser errors near the action area.
+Gallery or review scripts create script or provider issues near the action area.

 Consultation forms lack a contact field, clear labels, or a usable submit action.